 , be it an American trying a different tongue or an immigrant misusing English.

 Hilarity may ensue when an American asks a foreigner to teach them a language, and the foreigner deliberately misleads them as to what phrases mean to prank the hapless English-speaker.
 They might say something means "I want to make a purchase," when it really means "God, I love sniffing airplane glue and abusing my underpaid immigrant servants."

 Then there's the Non-Ironic Language Echo.
-There are two people, who speak different native langauges.
-One supposes aloud what the other is talking about in their own langauge, not knowing the other is bilingual and can understand them; the other then repeats what the first was saying in their own language as a joke.
+There are two people, who speak different native languages.
+One supposes aloud what the other is talking about in their own language, not knowing the other is bilingual and can understand them; the other then repeats what the first was saying in their own language as a joke.